DiveNETGPS/Sealink/docs/Sealink-OEM_Basic_Ranging_Guide.md

 ### Water trials
 - Devices positioned inside direct line of sight (LoS) and within maximum acoustic range (1 km or 3 km depending on transducer option).
-- Supportive testing conditions - preferably open, calm waters, at least 3 m to surface and bottom, and away from any large, reflective surfaces.
+- Supportive testing conditions - preferably open, calm waters; transducers stationary and level (approximately) with at least 3 m to both surface and bottom, and removed from any adjacent large, reflective surfaces.

 ## 2. Manual Ranging (via Serial Terminal)